mickmaccallum/verbatim/BuildInstructions.md

 Listed below are build instructions for [Windows](#windows), [macOS](#macos) & [Linux](#linux).
 Verbatim is capable of running any platform/architecture that both [Go](https://golang.org) and [GCC](https://gcc.gnu.org) are available on.
 If your platform isn't listed below, please visit [golang.org/doc/install/source](https://golang.org/doc/install/source) and [gcc.gnu.org/install](https://gcc.gnu.org/install/) for detailed install instructions on building Go and GCC from source for your platform.

-If you're using one of the listed platforms below, there may be a precompiled Verbatim binary available on [Verbatim's release page](https://github.com/0x7fffffff/verbatim/releases).
-If downloading a binary, be sure to download the latest stable version.

 **Note:** When Go is referenced in this document, it is assumed to mean Go version 1.7.3 or higher.

 ### Windows